jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 alias ckenv='printenv | grep -i' # lookup rabbit, lookup database, etc.
 ```

-You'll want to find somewhere to put the conda init.
-Upon installation, Anaconda is automatically added to a resource file, `.zshrc` in the case of Macs.
+## My .zshrc

+Conda will install the initialization script for conda inside `.zshrc` (for Macs).
 It usually looks like one of the following (depending on whether you use Anaconda or Miniconda):

 ```
 # >>> conda initialize >>>